mozerpol/githubProbAndSolutions/README.md

 ## Repo description
-I'll post here all (and especially the most popular) problems, that I have when I'm using the github.
+I'll post here all (and especially the most popular) problems or tips, that I have when I'm using the git.

 ------------